KeatonMacLeod/RunningMan/README.md

 3.)
 Double click on the <strong>RunningMan.exe</strong> file that has the type <strong>Application</strong> and the game will start!

-If you are getting an error such as <b>MSVCP140D.dll is missing from your computer</b>, you can download both the x64 and x86 versions of the Visual Studio Redistributable file <a href="https://www.microsoft.com/en-ca/download/details.aspx?id=48145" target="_blank">here.</a>
+If you are getting an error such as <b>MSVCP140D.dll is missing from your computer</b>, you can download both the x64 and x86 versions of the Visual Studio Redistributable file <a href="https://www.microsoft.com/en-ca/download/details.aspx?id=48145" target="_blank">here.</a> (Don't worry, they're really small files!)

 <br />